openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 members of another cohort group.

-If you want all content-specific discussion topics in your course to remain divided by cohort, you do not need to take any further action.
-However, if you want one or more content-specific discussion topics to be accessible to all students regardless of cohort, you must perform some configuration tasks.
+If you want all content-specific discussion topics in your course to remain divided by cohort group, you do not need to take any further action.
+However, if you want one or more content-specific discussion topics to be accessible to all students regardless of cohort group, you must perform some configuration tasks.

 =====================================================================
 Example: Configuring Content-Specific Discussion Topics as Unified
 =====================================================================

-In this example, you decide that you want all content-specific discussion topics you add to your course to be unified rather than divided by cohort.
+In this example, you decide that you want all content-specific discussion topics you add to your course to be unified rather than divided by cohort group .
 To achieve this, you follow the steps to :ref:`Make ContentSpecific Discussion Topics Unified`.

-Later, while designing one of the final sections in the course, you add a content-specific discussion topic that you decide should be divided by cohort, rather than unified like all other discussion components.
+Later, while designing one of the final sections in the course, you add a content-specific discussion topic that you decide should be divided by cohort group, rather than unified like all other discussion components.
 To achieve this, you follow the steps to :ref:`Specify Cohorted Discussions as Exceptions`.

 .. _Make ContentSpecific Discussion Topics Unified: